 5.4 Biological environment

-Provide a description of biological properties in the Impact Area, including diversity, abundance, biomass, life history parameters, relevant behaviour, including feeding rates, community-level analyses, connectivity, trophic relationships, resilience, ecosystem functions and services as well as seasonality and spatial (horizontal and vertical) and temporal variability.
+Provide a description of biological [and ecological] properties in the [region and the mine site, with special focus on the designated preservation reference zones PRZ and the total [mine site and] Impact Area, including diversity, abundance, biomass, life history parameters, relevant behaviour, including feeding rates, community-level analyses, connectivity, trophic relationships, resilience, ecosystem functions and services as well as seasonality and spatial (horizontal and vertical) and temporal variability.
 Any work on ecosystem models and appropriate ecosystem indicators, etc., should also be presented here.
-This section should span the size range from megafauna to microbial communities.
+This section should span the size range from megafauna to microbial communities and shall be guided by the variables given by the Standard for the establishment of baseline environmental data.

-The description of the faunais structured by depth range, as this enables a direct linkage to the source and location of an impact.
-For each depth zone, (at least surface, midwater and benthic as below) there should be a of the taxonomic/ecological groups (e.g., plankton, fish, marine mammals, marine turtles, benthic microbial invertebrates, demersal scavengers) the Authority’s Guidelines.
+The description of the [benthic ecosystem] fauna and its food web is structured by depth range, as this enables a direct link[] to the source and location of an impact.
+For each depth zone, (at least surface, midwater and benthic as below) there should be a[n inventory] [USA] [description] [Canada] of the known taxonomic/ecological groups (e.g., plankton, fish, marine mammals, marine turtles, benthic microbial invertebrates, demersal scavengers) [in accordance with] the Authority’s Guidelines.

+Describe the biological communities and ecosystem functions, structured by depth ranges in accordance with the relevant Standards and [taking into account] Regional Environmental Management Plans, may encompass:

+1. surface seawater

+2. epipelagic zone (< 200 metres)

+3. mesopelagic zone (200-1000 metres),

+4. bathypelagic zone (1000 - 4000 metres),

+5. abyssopelagic zone (4000 - 6000 metres),

+6. hadalpelagic zone (> 6000 meters),

+7. demersal zone (part of the water column near to and significantly affected by the seabed), and

+8. benthic zone.

+The description should evaluate the temporal and spatial variability in distribution and composition.

-The description should include the size distributions of the fauna and their life history stages (such as larval and juvenile stages, which differ from the adult stage).
-Discussions of species should include considerations of whether they are endemic (restricted to just the site, resource substrate or region) or are known to be rare, threatened or endangered.,
+The description should include the size and habitat distributions of the fauna and their life history stages (such as larval and juvenile stages, which differ from the adult stage) as well as trophic pathways.
+Discussions of species and communities should include considerations of whether they are endemic (restricted to just the site, resource substrate or region) or are known to be rare, threatened or endangered.,

 Migratory and highly mobile species should be included where foraging ranges / migration pathways / management units have been noted as overlapping with proposed operations during scoping.

+The climate mitigation functions and services of the ocean shall also be described (including CO2 update and sequestration, or nutrient cycling).

 5.4.1 Surface

-Describe the biological communities from the surface to a depth of 200 metres, including microbes plankton (phytoplankton and zooplankton), surface/near-surface fish such as tuna, and seabirds, marine turtles and marine mammals.
-Address factors provided in 5.4, as well as spatial and temporal variability.
+Describe the biological communities from the surface to a depth of 200 metres, including microbes plankton (phytoplankton and zooplankton, microbial plankton and organic matter), micro-nekton [Germany] surface/near-surface fish such as tuna, and seabirds, marine turtles and marine mammals.
+Address factors provided in 5.4, as well as spatial and temporal variability and trends.

-Alt.
-5.4.1 Surface

-Describe the biological communities and ecosystem functions, structured by depth ranges in accordance with relevant Standards and Regional Environmental Management Plan, which may encompass:

-surface seawater

-epipelagic zone (< 200 metres)

-mesopelagic zone (200-1000 metres),

-bathypelagic zone (1000 - 4000 metres),

-abyssopelagic zone (4000 - 6000 metres),

-hadalpelagic zone (> 6000 meters),

-demersal zone (part of the water column near to and significantly affected by the seabed), and

-benthic zone.

-The description should evaluate the temporal and spatial variability in distribution and composition.
+[the temporal and spatial variability in distribution and composition.]

 5.4.2 Midwater

-Describe the pelagic fauna and their habitat in the open water from a depth of 200 metres down to 50 metres above the sea floor, and include zooplankton, nekton, mesopelagic, bathypelagic and abyssopelagic fishes and deep-diving mammals.
+Describe the pelagic communities [] and their habitat in the open water from a depth of 200 metres down to 50 metres above the sea floor, and include particulate organic matter, microbes, zooplankton, nekton, mesopelagic, bathypelagic and abyssopelagic fishes and deep-diving mammals.
 Address factors provided in 5.4, as well as spatial and temporal variability.

 5.4.3 Benthic